Felix Sturm: Doping allegations

 Sturm broke the silence two months later with a post which he shared via Instagram where he complained about being treated unfairly by the doping investigators.
 Sturm wrote that he was only informed two months after the first doping sample about the results and that he wasn't told why it took longer than usual (two weeks).
 After engaging a lawyer who requested all the required documents from the investigators he noticed that the last page was missing, "...where is written, when my sample arrived at the laboratory, who received it and who analysed the sample.", it was written in that social media post.
 He allegedly didn't get an answer after submitting further inquiries and was denied the right to let the b-sample be analysed by another laboratory.
 Sturm claimed that the WBA refrained from suspending him because of these irregularities.

 Comeback

 On 19 December 2020, Sturm had his first fight since February 2016.
 Sturm dominated opponent Timo Rost throughout the fight and earned a unanimous decision victory, winning wide on all three scorecards.
 Two of the judges scored the fight 100-90 and one judge scored it 99-91.

 Personal life

 Sturm was born Adnan Ćatić in Leverkusen, Germany.
 His parents, Ćamil and Zahida, are ethnic Bosniaks who hail from Blagaj, Bosnia and Herzegovina, having emigrated to Germany in the 1970s.
 For marketing reasons, Ćatić started as a professional boxer under the stage name Felix Sturm.
-In addition to German citizenship, he also has Bosnian citizenship.
+In addition to German citizenship, he also holds a Bosnian diplomatic passport.

 In May 2020, Sturm was jailed for tax evasion and drug use.